Suzuki has revealed the price for its Toyota Rav4-derived Across SUV, its first plug-in hybrid vehicle.

 It unveiled the Rav4 plug-in hybrid concept at the Los Angeles Auto Show back in November last year.

-Pricing details of both the Suzuki ACROSS and forthcoming Toyota Rav4 plug-in hybrid have yet to be published.
+Pricing details for the forthcoming Toyota Rav4 plug-in hybrid have yet to be published.